-These Awards are a value-added item for trainees/CTAs in any field, and acting as assessor is in itself a valuable learning experience.
-See http://www.taproficiciencyawards.org
+These Awards are a value-added item for TA trainees, students or practitioners, and acting as assessor is in itself a valuable learning experience.
+See www.taproficiencyawards.org Manager Awards

 are designed for experienced managers, consultants, coaches etc who wish to apply TA within their professional activities.
 These equate to 40-45 university credits and are recognised by the Institute of Leadership and Management (ILM),

 by the Chartered Management Institute (CMI) in association with the Professional Development Foundation.
-For the ILM and/or ICDTA option, candidates should expect to attend 72 hours of training
+For the ILM candidates should expect to attend 72 hours of training

 webinars supplemented with self study, receive coaching tutorials (supervision), and produce evidence of their application of DTA to their professional development.
 For CMI Chartered Manager Status (and optional university

 credits), attendance at an additional 72 hrs of training workshops and/or webinars is required.
+See below for qualification as a TA manager.
 TA Professional Qualifications

 These are a Certificate, Diploma and Advanced Diploma in

-TA, in which specialisation in developmenatl TA, coaching or psychotherapy are options.
-Certificate and Diploma represent approximately 25% each, and Advanced Diploam the other 50%, of the requirements for the ITAA/EATA TA qualifications and are a particularly supportive route towards the Certified Transactional
+TA, in which specialisation in developmental TA, coaching or psychotherapy are options.
+Certificate and Diploma represent approximately 25% each, and Advanced Diploma the other 50%, of the requirements for the ITAA/EATA TA qualifications and are a particularly supportive route towards the Certified Transactional

 Analyst exams.
-They can also form the basis for the MSc Professional Development that is described below.
+They can also form the basis for a Master's degree that is described below.
 They are intended for those already in practice or about to start as helping professionals, who wish to make

 TA a major element of their professional approach.
 Candidates are expected to attend training and supervision with internationally-accredited TA trainer/supervisors and to produce evidence of their competent application of